transdigiware/blockchain/vscode-extension.md

 ### Do I need to update my smart contract for Fabric v2.x?
 {: #develop-vscode-creating-a-project-v2}

 Although support for Fabric 2.0 networks was added to the platform, you can still run your existing smart contracts on your peers that run a v1.4 image on a channel with an application capability level of 1.4 or lower.
-Should you later decide to upgrade your peer to a v2.x image and update your channel application capability level to 2.0, your Go and Java smart contracts will still continue to function as normal.
-No updates are required to these smart contracts.
+Should you later decide to upgrade your peer to a v2.x image and update your channel application capability level to 2.0, **you may need to update your existing smart contract**.
+However, after you upgrade your peer image to v2.x and channel application capability v2.x, there is no longer a way to update the original smart contract.
+Instead, when an update is required, you need to repackage the smart contract in the new `.tar.gz` or `.tgz` format using v2 of the VS Code extension and then propose the definition to the channel using the new smart contract lifecycle process.

+Review the following considerations:

+**Node**

 If your smart contract was written in Node, then you might need to update it.
 By default, a Fabric v1.4 peer will create a Node v8 runtime, and a Fabric v2.x peer creates a Node v12 runtime.
 In order for a smart contract to work with Node v12 runtime, the `fabric-contract-api` and `fabric-shim` node modules must be at v1.4.5 or greater.
 If you are using a smart contract that was originally written to work with Fabric 1.4, update the Node modules by running the following command before deploying the smart contract on a Fabric v2.x peer.
 See [Support and Compatibility for fabric-chaincode-node](https://github.com/hyperledger/fabric-chaincode-node/blob/master/COMPATIBILITY.md) for more information.
 ```